Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/README.md

 # AI Engine Compiler Features

 ***Version: Vitis 2025.2***
 ## Introduction

-The `aiecompiler` is evolving and therefore it may be difficult for you to keep up with new features.
+The `aiecompiler` is evolving.
 This tutorial shares a variety of features that are useful for AI Engine / AI Engine-ML (AIE-ML) programming to create more visible and efficient code compared to early versions of the compiler.

 >**IMPORTANT**: Before beginning the tutorial, make sure that you have installed the AMD Vitis™ Unified Software Platform 2025.2.

 Data generation for this tutorial requires [Python 3](https://www.python.org/downloads/).
-The following packages are required:
+You need the following packages:

 - os
 - sys